kryc/DllInjector/README.md

 `-launch`
 Launches a suspended process then injects the dll so that it will be run before the main program initialises.
 This is used in combination with the `-args` switch to specify the arguments to the target program.

+`-noinject`
+Does not inject the dll into a process.
+Simply calls LoadLibrary on the provided dll and quits.

 ## Example usages
 Launch Microsoft Edge and inject a dll named mydll.dll.
 This will spawn a new suspended instance of Edge. **Note** that this means that the process is not initialized and things like delay-loaded modules will not be available.
 ```powershell